MikePodo/MikePodo/README.md

 My name is Michael Podolsky, and I am a freshman studying computer science at the University of Las Vegas, Nevada.
 I am a musician and have been playing the guitar for over half my life.
 I taught myself how to code due to my fascination with technology, and I'm always eager to continue my learning in order to become a better programmer!

-## I Am Currently Working On
+## I Am Currently Working On...

 - Chief Technology Officer at [Fight](https://fighttm.com) - A social media and tournament hosting platform for gamers made using MERN stack.
 - CS50 (HarvardX) - An introduction to the intellectual enterprises of computer science and the art of programming.

-## Technologies I've Been Using Recently
+## Technologies I've Been Using Recently:

 ![JavaScript](https://img.shields.io/badge/-JavaScript-000000?style=flat&logo=javascript)
 ![React](https://img.shields.io/badge/-React-000000?style=flat&logo=React&logoColor=61DAFB)